 11. Michigan State University – East Lansing, Michigan

 While the total crime numbers—coming in at just under 1,200 reported incidents—may be alarming, given the university’s size at over 50,000 students, the crime rate is a respectable 1.8%.

-Michigan State has a helpful student program to ensure nobody walks alone if they don’t choose to.
+Michigan State, being one of the safest states, has a helpful student program to ensure nobody walks alone if they don’t choose to.
 All pathways are well-lit, and the campus and local police presence is substantial.
 MSU is one of the safest colleges in Michigan, as well as the US.

 Some smaller universities and community colleges that didn’t qualify for this list have lower crime numbers, but Michigan State has set an example for big universities on crime attention and prevention.

 12. The University of California, Irvine – Irvine, California

 Unlike their University of California contemporaries in Los Angeles, Santa Barbara, and Berkeley, all of which are considered among the most dangerous college campuses, UC Irvine has incredible statistics for both total crime and crime prevention.

 Despite rising enrollment numbers, crime rates have not risen.
 There have only been two incidents in campus housing and about a dozen total incidents.
 Irvine as a city has over 250,000 residents and has maintained an impressive crime rate of 1.3 per thousand residents.
 UC Irvine has set an example that the rest of the University of California would do well to follow.

 13. The University of Michigan – Ann Arbor, Michigan

 Nestled within the safe community of Ann Arbor, which holds a crime rate of 1.9 per thousand residents, the home of the Wolverines has been one of the safest college campuses in America.
 Not far behind its athletic rival Michigan State, the school has plenty of safety resources for its students and a visible police presence.
 All members of the security team are trained in CPR and first aid.